Edt-2000/Edt-2000-microcontrollers/src/FastLed2/README.md

 ## Pending ideas + todos

 - Rename Speed to intensity so it describes what it does
-- Find a good naming scheme for all animations (all and one, single bar multi-bar, etc, must be consistent) -> "all": entire led bar overwritten --> should be removed as all and one should be same animation, just checking for led == 0 or led >=1
+- Find a good naming scheme for all animations
-    -> "partial": effect is added
-    -> "one": single led bar is used
     -> "single": uses one color
     -> "double": uses 2 colors
-- How to tackle the different colors?
-    -> KISS: 2 colors: primary + secondary.
-    ->
-- Support one (as opposed to all) -- requires `ledIndex` setting.
+    -> "partial": effect is added to part of the led -> "pulse": single change + optional fade
+    -> "chase": moving leds across led bar + optional fade client only concepts:
+    -> "all": applies to all leds (leds = 255)
+    -> "one": applies to some led (leds = bit mask)

 - Support chases (vertical (on / all led bars) and sideways (always all led bars)) + directionality
 - Support fire
 - Support theatre chase (multiple repeating chases)